oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * ACTUATOR:  A set of specifiers defined in this specification that are meaningful in the context of SLPF.

 ### 2.1.1 Actions
 Table 2.1.1-1 presents the OpenC2 actions defined in version 1.0 of the Language Specification which are meaningful in the context of an SLPF.
-The particular action/target pairs that are required or optional are presented in section 2.3.
+The particular action/target pairs that are required or optional are presented in [Section 2.3](#2.3-openc2-commands).

 **Table 2.1.1-1.
 Actions Applicable to SLPF**